priyen27/react-ui-kit/README.md

 ## License

-`my-ui-library` is open source and licensed under the MIT license.
+`react-ui-kit-priyen` is open source and licensed under the MIT license.